 - has been declared a menacing dog by another council.

 Restricted breed dogs

-- American Pit Bull Terrier (or Pit Bull Terrier)
+- full or cross-bred American Pit Bull Terrier (or Pit Bull Terrier)

 - Pit Bull crossbreeds